 Internships take place in one or more of our clinical affiliate institutions:

 College of Graduate Studies, SUNY Upstate Medical University

-The College of Graduate Studies at SUNY Upstate Medical University offers graduate-level degree programs and conducts research in six different areas: Biochemistry & Molecular Biology, Cell and Developmental Biology, Microbiology and Immunology, Neuroscience, Pharmacology, and Physiology (see http://www.upstate.edu/grad/).
-Undergraduate students in the Medical Biotechnology program have the opportunity to do their senior internship in an academic research laboratory at SUNY Upstate Medical University that is directed by a faculty member of the College of Graduate Studies.
+Upstate’s College of Graduate Studies offers graduate-level degree programs and conducts research in six different areas: Biochemistry & Molecular Biology, Cell and Developmental Biology, Microbiology and Immunology, Neuroscience, Pharmacology, and Physiology (http://www.upstate.edu/grad/).
+Undergraduates in the Medical Biotechnology program may spend their senior internship in an academic research laboratory at Upstate directed by College of Graduate Studies faculty.

 This company is involved in the development of immunodiagnostic laboratory tests and instrumentation for use in the clinical laboratory.